makredzic/Mr.Logger/README.md

 #### Inspecting Configuration

-You can retrieve the final merged configuration at runtime:
+You can retrieve the final merged configuration at runtime.
+This operation is **thread-safe** (protected by a mutex):

 ```cpp
 MR::Logger::init({.batch_size = 48});